MicrosoftDocs/minecraft-creator/creator/Documents/CameraSystem/FreeCameraScriptAPITutorial.md

 }
 ```

-The `ApplyPlayerCamera` function sets the player’s camera to a specific camera type.
+The `ApplyPlayerCamera` function sets the player's camera to a specific camera type.
 This function takes the parameters for the cameraType enum that we created and a player, allowing it to be run for any player uniquely.

 The switch state inside of the function sets up different configurations for the player depending on the camera being selected.
-In this logic we also set the previous state of the camera, allowing for reverting the camera state to it’s previous form when needed.
+In this logic we also set the previous state of the camera, allowing for reverting the camera state to it's previous form when needed.
 Like when looking at the NPC Greeter in a close up camera and then reverting back to whatever camera the player was using last when the dialogue is completed.

 4. Add the following function below `playerSpawn` subscriber: